-Different advertising media have unique characteristics that need to be respected to maximize performance.
-Google Ad Grants (part of digital advertising ) is different from traditional media and if your way of thinking does not embrace how it may be best utilized, your nonprofit is missing out on getting your message out to the world more effectively.
+Different types of advertising media have unique characteristics that need to be respected to maximize performance.
+Google Ad Grants (part of digital advertising) is different from traditional media and if your way of thinking does not embrace how it may be best utilized, your nonprofit isn’t getting its message out to the world as effectively as it could.

 PPC stands for Pay-Per-Click advertising (also known as Cost-Per-Click advertising), which is a paid method of directing visitors to a website.
 An advertiser pays a fee every time someone clicks a PPC ad.
 Continue reading “How is PPC and Adwords Related to Google Ad Grants?”